morgwai/guice-context-scopes/README.md

 }
 ```

-For higher level abstraction and for end users, [ContextBinder](https://javadoc.io/doc/pl.morgwai.base/guice-context-scopes/latest/pl/morgwai/base/guice/scopes/ContextBinder.html) class was introduced that allows to bind closures defined as common functional interfaces (`Runnable`, `Callable`, `Consumer`, `BiConsumer`, `Function`, `BiFunction`) to `Context`s that were active at the time of a given binding:
+For higher level abstraction and app-level code, [ContextBinder](https://javadoc.io/doc/pl.morgwai.base/guice-context-scopes/latest/pl/morgwai/base/guice/scopes/ContextBinder.html) class was introduced that allows to bind closures defined as common functional interfaces (`Runnable`, `Callable`, `Consumer`, `BiConsumer`, `Function`, `BiFunction`) to `Context`s that were active at the time of a given binding:
 ```java
 class MyComponent {  // compare with the "low-level" version above